nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_orca_mini_v3_13B-GPTQ - [ fail ]
 `"Sally has 2 sisters, as she is one of the 2 girls among the 5 children."`

+TheBloke/robin-33B-v2-GPTQ - [mixed]
+[ Starts out with correct answer but then goes on and on rambling incoherently.  ]

 TheBloke_Samantha-13B-SuperHOT-8K-GPTQ - [ mixes / pass ]
 `"Based on your description, there would be three siblings total two brothers and one sister."`